thedevyansh/v4/content/projects/TrafficMonitoringSystem.md

 tech:
   - Python
   - OpenCV
-  - JavaScript
+  - Node.js
   - EJS
 showInProjects: true
 ---

-Traffic Monitoring system is a prototype that monitors the traffic on crossroads & changes traffic lights accordingly.
+The traffic monitoring system is a prototype that monitors the traffic density at crossroads & regulates traffic lights accordingly.